yosefahab/VINA/backend/READM.md

 # Backend
+Following are the modules that make up the backend for VINA.

-## article-scrapper
+## news-scrapper
-Collects news from around the internet, especially from predefined list of trusted sources (newspapers.txt)
+Collects news from around the internet, especially from predefined list of trusted sources (newspapers.txt).

+### Summarization
+Currently relying on newspaper3k's `nlp()` and `summary()` functions.
+But plan is to use more sophisticated Deep Learning methods.

 ## vina-server-rs
-serves the articles to the frontend via a rust http server
+serves the articles to the frontend via a rust actix-web http server